 The Greyhawk setting has Kord the Battlelord, the god of Boisterous Bruisers.
-Kord's main religious rituals include wrestling, killing evil monsters, and bragging about wrestling heavily-armed evil monsters to death in a tavern afterwards.
+Kord's main religious rituals include wrestling, killing evil monsters, and bragging about wrestling and killing evil monsters.

 King Boranel of Breland, in the Eberron setting, was one of these in his younger days.
 His coronation involved pulling him out of a gambling hall, he led from the front during the Last War, he's been married three times and (according to the Eberron Wiki) has eleven children, he spent some time as a treasure hunter in Xen'drik, and he keeps two pet magebred ghost tigers.

 There's a good chance that any half-orc that shows up in D&D who isn't a bloodthirsty savage falls into this character type.

 The Goliath in 3rd, 4th, and 5th edition are a whole RACE of these.

 Iron Kingdoms.
 Borka Kegslayer is an eight-foot tall trollkin shaman of the fertility goddess, Dhunia, and is also the embodiment of this trope.
 He has sired so many children from so many different women that he's lost track of them all; he once freed a tribe of enslaved pygmy trolls, all of whom then immediately swore enternal loyalty to him and now act as his personal beer keg carriers (he always has them follow him into battle, in case he gets thirsty); and has killed so many enemies that he has become a house hold name for every kriel (clan) in the northern hemisphere.